1993 Russian constitutional crisis: Immediate aftermath

-On 5 October 1993, the newspaper Izvestiya published the open letter "Writers demand decisive actions of the government" to the government and President signed by 42 well-known Russian literati and hence called the Letter of Forty-Two.
+On 5 October 1993, the newspaper Izvestia published the open letter "Writers demand decisive actions of the government" to the government and President signed by 42 well-known Russian literati and hence called the Letter of Forty-Two.
 It was written in reaction to the events and contained the following seven demands:

 In the weeks following the storming of the White House, Yeltsin issued a barrage of presidential decrees intended to consolidate his position.
 On 5 October, Yeltsin banned political leftist and nationalist organizations and newspapers like Den, Sovetskaya Rossiya and Pravda that had supported the parliament (they would later resume publishing).
-In an address to the nation on 6 October, Yeltsin also called on those regional Soviets that had opposed him—by far the majority—to disband.
+In an address to the nation on 6 October, Yeltsin also called on those regional Soviets that had opposed him – by far the majority – to disband.
 Valery Zorkin, chairman of the Constitutional Court, was forced to resign.
 The chairman of the Federation of Independent Trade Unions was also sacked.
 The anti-Yeltsin TV broadcast 600 Seconds of Alexander Nevzorov was ultimately closed down.

 Yeltsin decreed on 12 October that both houses of parliament would be elected in December.
 On 15 October, he ordered that a popular referendum be held in December on a new constitution.
 Rutskoy and Khasbulatov were charged on 15 October with "organizing mass disorders" and imprisoned.
 On 23 February 1994, the State Duma amnestied all individuals involved in the events of September–October 1993.
 They were later released in 1994 when Yeltsin's position was sufficiently secure.
 In early 1995, the criminal proceedings were discontinued and were eventually placed into the archives.

 "Russia needs order," Yeltsin told the Russian people in a television broadcast in November in introducing his new draft of the constitution, which was to be put to a referendum on 12 December.
 The new basic law would concentrate sweeping powers in the hands of the president.
 The bicameral legislature, to sit for only two years, was restricted in crucial areas.
 The president could choose the prime minister even if the parliament objected and could appoint the military leadership without parliamentary approval.
 He would head and appoint the members of a new, more powerful security council.
 If a vote of no confidence in the government was passed, the president would be enabled to keep it in office for three months and could dissolve the parliament if it repeated the vote.
 The president could veto any bill passed by a simple majority in the lower house, after which a two-thirds majority would be required for the legislation to be passed.
 The president could not be impeached for contravening the constitution.
 The central bank would become independent, but the president would need the approval of the State Duma to appoint the bank's governor, who would thereafter be independent of the parliament.
 At the time, most political observers regarded the draft constitution as shaped by and for Yeltsin and perhaps unlikely to survive him.